unitymakesus/padgettnc/wp-content/plugins/worker/readme.txt

 == Changelog ==

+= 4.6.2 =

+- Fix: Local Sync tool improvements.

+= 4.6.1 =

+- Fix: Worker auto-recovery on PHP 7.
+- Fix: Replaced eval function that triggered false positives with some security plugins.

+= 4.6.0 =

+- New: Localhost Sync has reached the closed beta stage.
+Stay tuned for more info!

+= 4.5.0 =

+- Improvement: Removed deprecated ManageWP Classic code.

+= 4.4.0 =

+- Fix: Communication failing with a website behind CloudFlare, that has warnings turned on, and currently has warnings.

+= 4.3.4 =

+- Improvement: The Worker plugin can now only be activated network wide on multisite installs.
+- Fix: Edge cases where the connection key was not visible.
+- Fix: Edge cases with Multisite communication failure.

 = 4.3.3 =

-- Improvement: Always use charset for database backup
+- Improvement: Always force the correct charset for database backups.
-- Change: The Worker plugin is fully compatible with WordPress 4.9
+- Improvement: The Worker plugin is now fully compatible with WordPress 4.9.

 = 4.3.2 =

-- Fix: The Worker plugin throw exception while recovering from failed update
+- Fix: The Worker plugin threw an exception while recovering from failed update.

 = 4.3.1 =